Cinema of Russia: 1990s

 The satiric melodrama of Dmitry Meskhiev, Women's Property (1999) describes a love affair between a young student and an older actress who is incurably ill.
 Her death leads the protagonist to face bitter loneliness.
 The film starred Yelena Safonova and featured actor Konstantin Khabensky in an early lead role.

 Cult crime comedy 8 ½ $ (1999), directorial debut of Grigori Konstantinopolsky, starring Ivan Okhlobystin and Fyodor Bondarchuk was a satiric take on 1990s Russia.
 It told the story of a television advertisement director who becomes romantically involved with a gangster's girlfriend.

 Svetlana Baskova directed the low-budget independently made exploitation shock-horror film The Green Elephant in 1999.
 Baskova noted that the film was conceived as a protest against the Chechen war.
 In 2022 the film has been banned in Russia.

 2000s

-The film His Wife's Diary (2000) by Aleksei Uchitel won awards at both Kinotavr and Nika.
+The film His Wife's Diary (2000) by Aleksei Uchitel won awards at both Kinotavr and Nika Award.
 The biographical film was about the last love affair of writer Ivan Bunin.
-Uchitel's 2005 film Dreaming of Space won the Golden George at the Moscow Film Festival.
+Uchitel's 2005 film Dreaming of Space won the Golden George at the 27th Moscow International Film Festival.

 Roman Kachanov directed the absurdist comedies Demobbed (2000) and Down House (2001), which were both co-written with actor Ivan Okhlobystin who also starred in the films.
 Both are considered to be cult films in Russia.
 FIPRESCI awarded a special mention to the film Demobbed at the 2000 Kinotavr.

+The Romanovs: An Imperial Family is a 2000 Russian historical drama film about the last days of Tsar Nicholas II and his family.
+The film premiered at the 22nd annual Moscow Film Festival.